Quentin Declève graduated from the Université Catholique de Louvain (Belgium) in 2011 and Columbia University (LL.M) in 2016.

 In 2014, Pietro has contributed to a European Parliament Study concerning the legal instruments and practice of arbitration in the EU.

-Dr Isabelle Van Damme is Counsel at Van Bael & Bellis and a Member of the Brussels Bar.
+Dr Isabelle Van Damme is Partner at Van Bael & Bellis and a Member of the Brussels Bar.
 Her practice focuses on WTO law, EU law and public international law.
 She is also a visiting lecturer at the KU Leuven and at the World Trade Institute, where she taught this year a course on ‘Treaty Interpretation’.

 Before joining Van Bael & Bellis, Isabelle worked as a référendaire in the chambers of Advocate General Sharpston at the Court of Justice of the European Union (Luxembourg).
 Isabelle has also worked at Sidley Austin LLP (Geneva), where she practiced WTO law, and was a lecturer and the Turpin Lipstein Fellow at the University of Cambridge, Clare College.
 She holds degrees from the University of Ghent (Bachelor of Law, Master of Laws), Georgetown University Law Center (LL.M.) and the University of Cambridge (Ph.D. in Law).